adamrudolf-becube/cpp-cheatsheet/README.md

 If you have to use pointers, prefer smart pointers, because thay at least take care of the memory management problem, but still have the problem with the worse performance.

-General rule of thump, for both performance and safety reasons, prefer your values like this:
+General rule of thumb, for both performance and safety reasons, prefer your values like this:

 > value < reference < smart pointers (unique < shared) < raw pointers

 Where the items on the left have higher priority.
 If you have a value, start on the left, and if you cannot reasonably solve your problem with the concept, step one right.

 **Normal variable (value object)**
-- Lives in the stack
+- Lives in the stack, meaning:
 - Quick to initialize (fast memory allocation)
 - Automatic lifetime management (gets destroyed and memory freed when the scope ends with `}`)
-- **When to use**: all the time when you don't have reason not to
+- **When to use**: all the time when you can

 **Rerefence**
 - Wrapper around pointer (pointer with simplified syntax and some restrictions)